Content-Type: text/html; charset=utf-8

 The butterfly is feeding on a weed introduced from the new world.
 The weed contaminates feed (it is poisonous) and spreads real well.

-John Harvey Photo > Hong Kong 11 > Glassy Tiger On Billygoat Weed
+John Harvey Photo > Trips out of the Country > Hong Kong 11 > Glassy Tiger On Billygoat Weed